All Episodes

 We appreciate it.

-All right, as we continue, Patrick J. Buchanan is with us as syndicated columnist best-selling author, and of course, work for Presidents Reagan, uh Nixon and Ford.
+All right, as we continue, Patrick J. Buchanan is with us, a syndicated columnist, best-selling author, and of course worked for Presidents Reagan, Nixon, and Ford.

-As a result, they've been impotent and incapable of fulfilling basic fundamental promises, and I wanted to get Your thoughts on it.
+As a result, they've been impotent and incapable of fulfilling basic fundamental promises.

 Well, Sean, I think that I've never seen the media so I've seen hostile media, but I've never seen a media so remorseless and so relentless and so constant in its hostility.

-It's like it just criticizing every move every day the president makes.
+It's like it's just criticizing every move every day the president makes.

-And uh I I think he's got a lot of problems on his plate right now with the Tillerson thing and North Korea and Puerto Rico and all the rest of it.
+And I think he's got a lot of problems on his plate right now with the Tillerson thing in North Korea and Puerto Rico and all the rest of it.

 And they have produced and accomplished next to nothing.

-I mean, in terms of the bills that they passed in the House, there's two hundred and sixty-eight of them that they haven't even begun to take up in the Senate.
+I mean, in terms of the bills that they passed in the House, there's 268 of them that they haven't even begun to take up in the Senate.

-They haven't even Mitch McConnell hasn't even been able to get fifty percent of the president's appointments.
+They haven't even, Mitch McConnell hasn't even been able to get 50% of the president's appointments.

 I mean, it's taken him a year to do that.